PFPrzytycki/CellWalkR/examples/CellWalker2_Multiomic_Vignette.md

 #> permutation round 50
 ```

-If you don’t want to tune `leblEdgeWeight`, you can use the following
+If you don’t want to tune `labelEdgeWeight`, you can use the following
 command using the default values or input other values.

 ``` r